kanishkathakur1/numbers-to-words/README.md

 # Numbers to Words CLI, in Go (take home task)

 This is a command line tool that converts a given number into its English word representation.
 The application is written in Golang, and can be compiled into a binary and executed that way.

 Currently, the bin folder has a binary that works for MacOS on ARM-based chips (M1, M2, M3 etc.).
-If you are using a different operating system and hardware, please remove this manually or with the **make clean** command and, follow the set-up/build steps to build the application for your system.
+If you are using a different operating system and hardware, please remove this manually or with the $${\color{green}**make clean**}$$ command and, follow the set-up/build steps to build the application for your system.

 ## Prerequisites